-How do I enroll in Access DuPage?
+How Do I Enroll in Access DuPage?

 2. Call or visit your local intake agent to schedule an enrollment appointment.

-3. Remember to bring the following:
+3. Remember to bring the following (please click for more information):

 - State ID